diyahir/lightning-evm-bridge-dapp/README.md

 yarn install
 ```

-2. Copy the `sample.env` file in the root of the project and add the following and change for all 3 packages.
+2. Copy the `sample.env` file in the root of the project pacakges and add the following and change for all 3 packages.

 3. Start the services